thekalinga/books-raw/repo/introduction-to-international-law/12-state-territorial-sovereignty.md

 that it has duly published such order of suspension.
-Vessels on passage through the territorial sea must comply with the laws and regulations of the coastal State, in particular those relating to transport and navigation.
-Quaere, whether the coastal State may prevent the passage of a merchant vessel which does not comply with its laws and regulations.
+Vessels on passage through the territorial sea must comply with the laws and regulations of the coastal State, in particular those relating to transport and navigation. _Quaere_, whether the coastal State may prevent the passage of a merchant vessel which does not comply with its laws and regulations.
 In the case of warships, it is expressly provided in Article 23 of the